 It seems that superheroes are everywhere these days.
-The 21st century has seen them expand from a narrow audience of children and adult comics fans to a multibillion-dollar global industry.
-Marvel Studios, DC Entertainment, and other production companies have released dozens of live-action films and television shows featuring superheroes in recent years.
-You can also find them in board games, video games, and even online casino games with a superhuman inspiration like Divine Fortune or Golden Goddess.
-Countless other commercial products such as clothing, accessories, and even home products feature images of the most popular superheroes, showing how far this once-niche genre has reached.
-It’s all because superheroes give us things we need at a basic level, all the while keeping us entertained.
-Read more for insights into what makes superheroes so relatable.
+The 21st century has seen them expand from a narrow audience of comic book fans to a multibillion-dollar global industry.
+Marvel Studios, DC Entertainment and other production companies have released dozens of live-action films and television shows featuring superheroes in recent years.
+You can also find them in board games, video games and even online casino games with superhuman inspiration like Divine Fortune or Golden Goddess.
+Countless other commercial products such as clothing, accessories and even home products feature images of the most popular superheroes, showing how far this once-niche genre has reached.

 Superheroes are great escapism